 These calculations are for education only and do not replace clinical advice, diagnosis, or treatment.
 Always confirm medical decisions with a qualified healthcare professional.

 Seek urgent help for severe confusion, seizure, fainting, repeated vomiting, trouble breathing, or a low glucose reading that does not improve after following your prescribed hypoglycemia plan.
+For emergency context, see Lower Blood Sugar in an Emergency.

-Moderate Drinking, Heavy Use, and Insulin Sensitivity
+Moderate Drinking, Heavy Drinking, and Insulin Sensitivity

 Beer, Wine, Spirits, and Mixers Are Not Equal